inogs/ModelBuild/README.md

 The variable `RANKS_PER_NODE` has to be defined, and must be equal to the number of MPI processes declared in the `TEST_LIST.dat` file (`nprocx` times `nprocy`) and stored within the `domdec.txt` file, included in the testcase directory.
 If the two are different, the process will exit with an error.

-[1:] OGSTM divide the diagnostic variable in two groups, saved to disk with different frequency.
+[^1]: OGSTM divide the diagnostic variable in two groups, saved to disk with different frequency.

-## GPU porting strategy